The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Introduction

 We state and discuss our main results and technical contributions in Section~\ref{sec:results-techn-contr}.
 Formal definitions are in Section~\ref{sec:preliminaries}.
-A short outline of our core arguments is in Section~\ref{sec:core-argum-outl}, followed by the formal proofs: lower bounds for the power-law model in Section~\ref{sec:bipartite-expansion}, upper bounds on the complexity of Voronoi diagrams in Section~\ref{sec:compl-voron-diagr}, and upper bounds for the geometric SAT model in Section~\ref{sec:geometric-model-with-temperature}.
-To not distract from the core arguments, results we use that were either known before or are straight-forward to prove are outsourced to Appendix~\ref{sec:basic-techn-tools}.
+A short outline of our core arguments is in Section~\ref{sec:core-argum-outl}\shortOrLong{.
+The detailed proofs can be found in the full version~\cite{bfg-ihgpcrs-20}.}{, followed by the formal proofs: lower bounds for the power-law model in Section~\ref{sec:bipartite-expansion}, upper bounds on the complexity of Voronoi diagrams in Section~\ref{sec:compl-voron-diagr}, and upper bounds for the geometric SAT model in Section~\ref{sec:geometric-model-with-temperature}.
+To not distract from the core arguments, results we use that were either known before or are straight-forward to prove are outsourced to Appendix~\ref{sec:basic-techn-tools}.}